k2-fsa/k2/k2/torch/README.md

 ## Introduction

-This directory will contain everything related to PyTorch.

-- `csrc`: This folder contains everything related to PyTorch C++ APIs.
+This directory contains code for deployment using PyTorch C++ APIs, without Python dependencies.

-          It is independent on Python.
-- `python`: This folder contains everything related to Python.
-It wraps k2 into Python.
+If CUDA is enabled, you have to use PyTorch >= 1.8.0 to compile it.
+(You can see a warning saying this when running `cmake`)